wellcontent/wellcontent.github.io/_posts/2026-01-03-financial-sustainability-for-neurodivergent-streamers.md

 - **Choose Consistency Over Frequency**
   A predictable schedule (even just 2–4 streams a week) builds trust with your audience without the burnout that comes from going live every day.

 - **Automate Energy-Draining Tasks**
   Use AI tools (ChatGPT, Claude, Gemini) for ideas and drafts, automation tools (Zapier, Make, IFTTT) to move content between platforms, or simple scripts to reduce manual editing and posting.

-- **Consider Selling Digital Products**
-  Digital products like guides, templates, overlays, or accessibility resources can provide income without requiring you to be live or visible every day.

-- **Batch Around Your Energy**
+- **Track Your Energy & Motivation**
+  Use simple tools like Notion, Google Sheets, or a bullet journal to track high- and low-energy days.
+Plan content creation around your natural rhythms.
 On higher-energy days, record extra content or prepare posts in advance so you’re supported during flare-ups, low-spoon days, or recovery periods.

+- **“Minimum Viable Content”**
+  Prepare fallback content or reusable templates for days you don’t have energy.

 Sustainability means planning for fluctuations, not pushing through them.

-## 2. Low-Pressure Income Streams
+## Low-Pressure Income Streams

 Not all income streams require constant output or live presence.
 For many neurodivergent creators, the most sustainable income comes from options that are flexible, asynchronous, and forgiving of fluctuating energy.

 Examples include:

 - **Digital Products**
   Guides, templates, Notion dashboards, overlays, or accessibility resources can be created once and sold repeatedly.
+They can provide income without requiring you to be live or visible every day.

 - **Evergreen Content**
   YouTube videos, blog posts, or tutorials that continue bringing in views and ad revenue over time.